Trouble (Lindsey Buckingham song): Critical reception

+attractive, wistful little song that, done straight, would not have been out of place on Rumours".
+He felt that Buckingham's vocal delivery sounded "absurdly breathy" that resulted in a "strangely paranoid" feel to the song.
+Andy Claps of AllMusic praised "Trouble" for its "overwhelmingly strong" melody and "soothing atmosphere that slides around the listener like a security blanket."

 Music video

-The distinctive music video for "Trouble" features a multi-instrumental "big band" consisting of male musicians—four as guitarists and two bassists, besides Buckingham, and six as drummers, including Mick Fleetwood.
+The music video for "Trouble" was directed by Jerry Watson and features a multi-instrumental "big band" consisting of six guitarists and six drummers, including Mick Fleetwood.
 Walter Egan also appears in the music video as the second guitarist from the front.
 The video also features ex-Fleetwood Mac guitarists Bob Welch, who appears in the music video as the third guitarist from the front, and Bob Weston, as well as Dwight Twilley, who appears in the music video as the second guitarist from the back, and Andy Ward (the drummer from Camel).

-The video received regular airplay on MTV during late 1981 and early 1982.